What is Aggression?

 Children and teens who are struggling with severe aggression should always seek the knowledge and experience of a psychiatrist who has much experience working with aggressive teens and children.
 As aggression is a symptom, not a disorder, a thorough medical and psychiatric evaluation of the child or teen will allow a pediatric specialist to gain full insight into the challenges the child is facing.

-Individualized treatment plan: After a multidisciplinary team is able to review the child or teen’s symptoms and the results of the evaluations, they will work with the child or teen’s family in order to create a plan of care.
+Individualized treatment plan: After a multidisciplinary team at our aggression treatment center is able to review the child or teen’s symptoms and the results of the evaluations, they will work with the child or teen’s family in order to create a plan of care.
 This individualized plan of care should include all needs of the child, not simply the presenting symptom of aggression, as proper treatment requires treatment of all disorders and behaviors.

 Behavioral counseling: Depending upon the child’s age and his or her ability to understand a system of rewards and consequences, a therapist may work one-on-one with the child or teen to create a behavior contract.
 This contract will very clearly specify outcomes for certain types of behaviors.
 For positive behavior choices, a child will receive a reward, while negative behavior choices – such as aggression – will earn the child a consequence.
-Behavioral counseling can also provide children struggling with depression the ability to work with a therapist who can help the child learn better, more appropriate ways to handle aggressive thoughts and develop positive social skills.
+Behavioral counseling at our treatment center in Belton, TX, can also provide children struggling with depression the ability to work with a therapist who can help the child learn better, more appropriate ways to handle aggressive thoughts and develop positive social skills.

-Family therapy is very important for children and teens struggling with aggression.
+Family therapy at our aggression treatment center is very important for children and teens struggling with aggression.
 All family members are able to participate in creation of the treatment plan, which can help the professionals learn a bit more about family dynamics and the child’s struggles.
 Family sessions will help to discuss the behavior contracts and make sure that parents and caregivers are providing the same types of rewards and punishments as spelled out in the behavior contract.